The Emerging Industry of Cloud Seeding

 Cloud Seeding in Texas

-Texas has been cloud seeding for around 50 years.
+Texas has been cloud seeding for more than 50 years.
 In the video the announcer states that the silver iodide used in cloud seeding has been proven safe, which is not exactly true.
 There is no strong evidence that it causes harm yet, but testing continues.
 Meanwhile, there is speculation that cloud seeding exacerbates droughts by removing the "seed moisture" needed for the next batch (like making sourdough bread or kombucha tea).

 Cloud Seeding Projects

 Looking from a project point of view, here are several sample projects that show the value of cloud seeding to enhance the water cycle:

 Desert Research Institute, based in Reno, Nevada runs a wintertime research program that is renowned worldwide.
 They were established in the 1970s, when they pioneered the development of modern generators and equipment.
 By 2009 they had 300 research projects operating on several continents, and had helped establish similar research institutes in 25 countries to study the effects of cloud seeding.

 Metropolitan Water District of Southern California - This major water supplier has been financing water districts in Colorado for several years to increase snow pack in the Colorado Mountains.
 The end result has been an increase of water flowing down the Colorado River, from which Southern California draws 1/3 of its water supply.
 The project benefits MWD's customer water districts and neighboring states who also draw from the Colorado River, and who also contribute money to the project.